SteampunkIslande/clinvar-xml-tab/README.md

 Usage: clinvar-xml-tab [OPTIONS] <COMMAND>

 Commands:
-  convert       Convert XML to TSV debug         Only print out the very first XML element of input autocomplete  Generate Autocompletion help          Print this message or the help of the given subcommand(s)
+  convert       Convert XML Clinvar to VCF debug         Only print out the very first XML element of input autocomplete  Generate Autocompletion help          Print this message or the help of the given subcommand(s)